-U.S. charges Assange after London arrest ends seven years holed up in Ecuador embassy
+U.S. charges Assange after London arrest ends seven years in Ecuador embassy

 The indictment was made secretly last year and unsealed on Thursday.
 He faces up to five years in prison if convicted, with legal experts saying more charges were possible.

-Ecuador suspended Julian Assange’s citizenship and accused him and others at WikiLeaks of collaborating in attempts to destabilize the Andean nation’s government, after years of offering him shelter.
+Ecuador suspended Julian Assange’s citizenship and accused him and others at WikiLeaks of collaborating in attempts to destabilise the Andean nation’s government, after years of offering him shelter.

 Lawyers for Assange said he may risk torture and his life would be in danger if he were to be extradited to the United States.

-The arrest, after nearly seven years holed up in a few cramped rooms at the embassy, represented one of the most sensational turns in a tumultuous life that has transformed the computer programmer into a fugitive wanted by the United States.
+The arrest, after years holed up in a few cramped rooms at the embassy, represented one of the most sensational turns in a tumultuous life that has transformed the computer programmer into a fugitive wanted by the United States.

 “The whole House will welcome the news this morning that the Metropolitan Police have arrested Julian Assange, arrested for breach of bail after nearly seven years in the Ecuadorean embassy,” May said.